 Chondrodystrophy creates features that are considered desirable by breeders, but this characteristic appearance comes at a price.

 It can lead to a number of issues including back problems, malformed hips and oversized heads relative to their bodies.

 Having oversized heads combined with narrow pelvises are of the reasons many French Bulldogs are unable to give birth naturally.
 Pregnant female French Bulldogs usually need their pups to be delivered by caesarian section – which partly explains the high price breeders ask for the puppies.

 High incidence of hemivertebrae and premature disc degeneration are seen in this breed.
-Problems relating to chondrodystrophy are impossible to avoid entirely when picking a French Bulldog puppy, as all Frenchies have this type of dwarfism.
+Problems relating to chondrodystrophy are impossible to avoid entirely when picking a French Bulldog puppy.
+All Frenchies have this type of dwarfism.

-When you buy a French Bulldog, you will have to accept that it will probably never have a natural birth, and that they may suffer from severe back or gait problems down the line.
+When you buy a Frenchie, you will have to accept that it will probably never have a natural birth, and that they may suffer from severe back or gait problems down the line.

 French Bulldog Tails

 The breed standard calls for French Bulldog tails to be short and undocked.
 But of course, nature made dogs with long tails originally.

 And when short tails occur, they also bring along problems, especially when they are in the form of screw tails.
 The problems with screw tails can be very severe, causing spinal problems and defects in the dog.